shapeshed/shapeshed.com/content/posts/magento_and_epdq_part_1.md

-{
-  "slug": "magento-and-epdq-part-1",
-  "title": "Magento and ePDQ - Part 1",
-  "date": "2009-02-25T00:00:00+00:00",
++++
+date = "2009-02-25T00:00:00+00:00"
-  "description": "I am currently working on an ePDQ integration with Magento, the Open Source eCommerce platform.
-I'm going to be documenting the process on this blog outlining any recommendations or issues that come up.", "tags": [
+description = "I am currently working on an ePDQ integration with Magento, the Open Source eCommerce platform.
+I'm going to be documenting the process on this blog outlining any recommendations or issues that come up." slug = "magento-and-epdq-part-1" tags = ["ePDQ", "Magento"] title = "Magento and ePDQ - Part 1"

-    "ePDQ",
-    "Magento"
-  ]
-}
++++

 If you are looking for a payment gateway for ePDQ I'm not releasing my module commercially but there is now an <a href="http://www.magentocommerce.com/extension/2050/barclaycard-epdq-cpi-payment-module">offical ePDQ module available</a>